 Climate change is making rainfall unpredictable and fuel for petrol irrigation pumps is expensive.
 Futurepump manufactures and sells a low-cost, highly efficient and portable solar irrigation pump aimed at the millions of smallholder farmers in Kenya and around the world.
-It’s a cleaner and more sustainable alternative to costly and polluting petrol or diesel pumps, and instead of spending hours carrying water, farmers can increase their income, growing more crops, all year round.
+It’s a cleaner and more sustainable alternative to costly and polluting petrol or diesel pumps, and instead of spending hours carrying water, farmers in Kenya can increase their income, growing more crops, all year round.

 There are millions of smallholder farmers around the world that rely on rainfall water to irrigate their crops.
 In Kenya alone there are 7.5 million smallholder farmers and less than 2% of farmland is irrigated.